smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 sdlManager.screenManager.textField2 = nil
 sdlManager.screenManager.primaryGraphic = nil
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 ## Soft Button Objects
-To create a soft button using the `SDLScreenManager`, you only need to create a custom name for the button and provide the text for the button's label and/or an image for the button's icon.
+To create a soft button using the `ScreenManager`, you only need to create a custom name for the button and provide the text for the button's label and/or an image for the button's icon.
 If your button cycles between different states (e.g. a button used to set the repeat state of a song playlist can have three states: repeat-off, repeat-one, and repeat-all) you can upload all the states on initialization.

 ### Updating the Soft Button State
-When the soft button state needs to be updated, simply tell the `SDLSoftButtonObject` to transition to the next state.
+When the soft button state needs to be updated, simply tell the `SoftButtonObject` to transition to the next state.
 If your button states do not cycle in a predictable order, you can also tell the soft button the state to transition to by passing the `stateName` of the new soft button state.

+@![iOS]
 ##### Objective-C
 ```objc
 SDLSoftButtonState *softButtonState1 = [[SDLSoftButtonState alloc] initWithStateName:@"<#Soft Button State Name#>" text:@"<#Button Label Text#>" artwork:<#SDLArtwork#>];